Story by Emily Gregor

 Chambers said that there are two cooling systems on campus, one west and one east, with the 28th Street plaza being the dividing line, and they are based on chilled water piped underground through campus.

 “During start up operations a few weeks ago, we discovered an underground leak outside Olin, the west loop,” Chambers said.

 His description explained why the cooling problems are happening in the first place, and he said that the leak was excavated and is being repaired.
 Since they couldn’t finish filling the system until the leak is repaired, however, campus isn’t able to cool off.

 There’s also another technicality with the system currently in place.

 “The system was set up that heating and cooling cannot run at the same time and there is a ‘switch over’ period of about two to three days, assuming no leaks,” Chambers said.

 Even though the logic makes sense, that hasn’t stopped students from showing signs of distress at the heat.
-For one of first-year student Laurel Haxton’s classes, the heat was so unbearable, her professor ended up dismissing class early.
+One first-year student said that in one of her classes, the heat was so unbearable, her professor ended up dismissing class early.

-“Everyone is miserable,” she said.
+“Everyone is miserable,” the first year said.
 “The professors are miserable, the Sodexo workers, and even the little mice in Stalnaker are miserable.”

 Students are also having a hard time getting comfortable when they are trying to settle down for some shut-eye.
-Haxton stressed that one cannot keep their door open at night, and since she has allergies, keeping the window open sounds far from appealing, causing her nights to be anything but restful.
+The same first year student stressed that one cannot keep their door open at night, and since she has allergies, keeping the window open sounds far from appealing, causing her nights to be anything but restful.